kerryspchang/translation-demo/README.md

 ```

-`seed.yaml`: Here we use seed to inject parameters to the existing `en2shakespeare` function that is deployed by `composer`.
+`seed.yaml`: Here we use seed to inject parameters to the `en2shakespeare` function deployed by `composer`.

 ```yaml
 apiVersion: seed.ibm.com/v1